dev-il-dev/dev-il-dev/README.md

 - 🔭 I’m currently working on **Embedded Systems, Automation and IoT**

-- 👯 I’m looking to collaborate on **Computer Vision and Software Development**
+- 👯 I’m looking to collaborate on **Embedded Systems, Software Development and Machine Learning**

 - 👨‍💻 All of my projects are available at [https://github.com/dev-il-dev](https://github.com/dev-il-dev)